mvnaol2026/Gravity-Does-Not-Exist/README.md

 1. **The 3D-Hedgehog Space (The Vortex Paradox):** The Einsteinian model explains gravity through the "bending of a rubber sheet."
 But in 3D space, planets press objects from all sides simultaneously.
 For a stone to fall vertically at any given point (even if you step a meter or a mile aside), space would have to consist of billions of personal, nested parallel funnels for every single atom.
 *In Aol Physics, the geometry of space remains strictly Cartesian and immutable.
 Gravity is replaced by the mechanical compression of an omnidirectional medium pressure.*
 2. **The Buffer Infinity (The Singularity Bug):** When the denominator in the formulas of General Relativity turns to zero, physicists call this calculation error a real physical object — a "singularity" of infinite density.
-*In a discrete aol medium, infinities are physically impossible due to the strict laws of stereometry.*
+*The aol model is entirely free of singularities.*
 3. **The Ghost Photon (The Duality Absurd):** The official photon has no rest mass and no volume, yet it produces a mechanical impact (light pressure) and emerges from an atom instantly at the speed of **300,000 km/s** without any acceleration phase.
 In mechanics, this is an absolute absurdity.
 *In this project, the entity of a "photon" is abolished.
 It is replaced by a quantum of a wave strike traveling along a chain of tightly compressed particles.*
 4. **The Perpetuum Mobile (The Micro-World Engine Bug):** Physics claims that electrons continuously generate a force field for billions of years without consuming energy, while massive atomic nuclei perform non-stop vibrations in the terahertz frequency range **(~10¹³ Hz)** even at absolute zero.
 Science has no answer as to where this perpetual momentum comes from.